apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Suspect arrested for manslaughter in death of protester at California rally over Israel-Hamas war**
+**YouTube gets more features, including AI-generated summaries of videos - SamMobile**

-You can read more about it [here](https://abcnews.go.com/US/suspect-arrested-manslaughter-death-protester-paul-kessler-california/story?id=104946476).
+You can read more about it [here](https://www.sammobile.com/news/youtube-premium-features-ai-generated-summaries-enhanced-bitrate/).

 ## Requirements
 - Python 3.8